suus-stack/PCA/README.md

 THE VISUALISATION: herring_simulation.py
 Visualization.py contains the code to make plots that show the influence of environmental changes on the killing rate and school density.
 It uses the herring_simulation.py code to run an simulation.

+Because the running of the figures takes a long time.
 All results are provided in the folder data_visualisation.
+* 4-perception_change_50_plot: Line graph that shows the change in perception length and the influence on the number of killed herring over the time when there are 50 herring at the beginning.

-* 4-perception_change_plot: Line graph that shows the change in perception length and the influence on the number of killed herring over the time.
+* 4-perception_change_250_plot: Line graph that shows the change in perception length and the influence on the number of killed herring over the time when there are 250 herring in the beginning.

 * Change_alignment_distance_plot: Line graph of the average killed herring with SD error bars at different alignment distances.